Why Is My Garbage Disposal Leaking? A FL Plumber Answers.

 - Don’t put coffee grounds, egg shells, pasta, rice, or potato peels down the drain

-Plumbing Service in Clearwater, Florida
+Contact Climate Design for Plumbing Service in Clearwater, FL

 Many people take their garbage disposal for granted, but if you’re experiencing a leak, we bet you’ll appreciate it working properly in the future.
 We can help with that and your other plumbing needs.